Inventory, ea : 1.00

 Nasturtium has long been used throughout the Andes as an herbal expectorant for chest congestion, a remedy for wounds, and as a peppery pest repellant.
 The leaves can be used as a disinfectant, a diuretic and antiseptic.
 According to Jesuit missionaries, the Incas used Nasturtium as a medicinal herb and as an addition to salads.

 Nasturtium varieties today are descendent of two species native to Peru on the Western coast of South America.
 These species found their way to Europe via Spanish conquistadors.
 The long trailing vines of today were developed by a Danish botanist from the small plants brought to Europe.
 The popularity of Nasturtiums as ornamental plant in Europe may have been spurred by the appearance of the twisting vines in the palace flowerbeds of King Louis XIV.
 Nasturtiums were seen in the US as early as 1759 and were planted in the gardens of Thomas Jefferson’s Monticello.
 They grow freely in California, Virginia, Pennsylvania and Hawaii as well as throughout Europe and parts of South America.

 Recipes that include Nasturtium Leaves.
 One is easiest, three is harder.

 |Hitchhiking to Heaven||Nasturtium Pesto|

 |Love Fed||Creamy Coconut and Nasturtium Soup|

-People have spotted Nasturtium Leaves using the Specialty Produce app for iPhone and Android.
+Someone spotted Nasturtium Leaves using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.